alialkhatib/alialkhatib.github.io/_posts/2021-09-17-draft-fellows.md

 title: A new data ethics curriculum, and fellows to implement it
 ---

-On Friday [I briefly talked about][tweet] a call for data ethics fellows that'll be coming out soon, promising more information on Monday. well, it's ~Monday~ Wednesday.
+On Friday [I briefly talked about][tweet] a call for data ethics fellows that'll be coming out soon, promising more information on Monday. well, it's ~~Monday~~ ~~Wednesday~~ **Friday**.
 My bad.
-I may be able to share the draft of the call for applicants in advance of its formal publication, but I wanted to make as much of the info available as I could, and I want to hear feedback if there are parts of this that are unclear or ambiguous, and similarly if there are questions that I can answer or incorporate into the final version.
+At the bottom of this page is a link to the **draft** call for applicants as it exists today, but I wanted to make as much of the info behind what we were thinking available as I could, and I want to hear feedback if there are parts of this that are unclear or ambiguous, and similarly if there are questions that I can answer or incorporate into the final version.

-Anyway, here are the details, with expanded information further below:
+Anyway, here are the bullet points, with expanded information, and the link to the actual **draft** call for fellows further below:

 - Full time
 - Appointment 1-1.5 years (extension possible depending on funding)